dichev/safeguard/README.md

 ```

 ### Scope
 Here is a draft of the protection scope.
-The values are chosen randomly, they will tuned based on history data and potentials
+The values are chosen randomly, they will tune based on history data and potentials

 #### v1 (current)
 ##### Limits